 Writing a clinical trial protocol:

-In the clinical trial protocol module (part 2) students will form small groups (2 or 3 depending on the actual number of student enrolled to this half minor) and select a cancer modality, out of those discussed in part 1, as a model for targeted therapy.
+In the clinical trial protocol module (part 2) students will form small groups (2 or 3 depending on the actual number of students enrolled on this half minor) and select a cancer modality, out of those discussed in part 1, as a model for targeted therapy.
 With the guidelines, self-study assignments and lectures students will be able to draft a trial protocol and present their proposal.

-A personal ethical statement on the protocol are more general theme (as discussed in the ethical workgroup) should be written by each student and be submitted for evaluation by course coordinators (5% of this part).
+A personal ethical statement on the protocol is a more general theme (as discussed in the ethical workgroup) and should be written by each student and be submitted for evaluation by course coordinators (5% of this part).

 The final trial proposal will be peer-reviewed by fellow students and the quality of the review will be graded by the course coordinators (15% of this part).

-Finally, the proposal will be presented for the whole group including tutor clinicians (10% of this part).
-The final proposal will be graded for scientific background, adherence to clinical trial proposal guidelines (60% of this part).
+Finally, the proposal will be presented to the whole group including tutor clinicians (10% of this part).
+The final proposal will be graded for scientific background, and adherence to clinical trial proposal guidelines (60% of this part).